PatrykBochenek/Machine-Learning-Based-Network-Intrusion-Detection-System/readME.txt

 Alterations to the directories may be neccessary.

-The notebooks should preferably be viewed i
+The notebooks should preferably be viewed in the following order:

 1.)data_processing.ipynb
 2.)classifier.ipynb